paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 1. Deconstruct into parts `{ candidate_hash, candidate_receipt, session, statements }`.
 2. If the session is earlier than `state.highest_session - DISPUTE_WINDOW`,
    respond with `ImportStatementsResult::InvalidImport` and return.
 3. Load from underlying DB by querying `("candidate-votes", session, candidate_hash)`.
 If that does not exist, create fresh with the given candidate receipt.
 4. If candidate votes is empty and the statements only contain dispute-specific votes, respond with `ImportStatementsResult::InvalidImport` and return.
 5. Otherwise, if there is already an entry from the validator in the respective `valid` or `invalid` field of the `CandidateVotes`,  respond with `ImportStatementsResult::ValidImport` and return.
 6. Add an entry to the respective `valid` or `invalid` list of the `CandidateVotes` for each statement in `statements`.
 7. If the both `valid` and `invalid` lists now became non-zero length where previously one or both had zero length, the candidate would be freshly disputed now.
-8. If the candidate is not freshly disputed as determined by 7, continue with 10.
-If it is freshly disputed now, but we have local statements with regards to that candidate, also continue with 10.
+8. If the candidate is not freshly disputed as determined by 7, continue with
+   10. If it is freshly disputed now, load `"active-dsiputes"` and add the candidate hash and session index.
+Then, if we have local statements with regards to that candidate,  also continue with 10.
 Otherwise proceed with 9.
-9. Load `"active-disputes"` and add the candidate hash and session index.
-Also issue a [`DisputeParticipationMessage::Participate`][DisputeParticipationMessage].
+9. Issue a [`DisputeParticipationMessage::Participate`][DisputeParticipationMessage].
 Wait for response on the `report_availability` oneshot, if available continue with 10.
 If not send back `ImportStatementsResult::InvalidImport` and return.
 10. Write the `CandidateVotes` to the underyling DB.
 11. Send back `ImportStatementsResult::ValidImport`.
 12. If the dispute now has supermajority votes in the "valid" direction, according to the `SessionInfo` of the dispute candidate's session, remove from `"active-disputes"`.